Florence Lawrence: Biograph Studios

 Also at Vitagraph was a young actor, Harry Solter, who was looking for "a young, beautiful equestrian girl" to star in a film to be produced by the Biograph Studios under the direction of D. W. Griffith.
 Griffith, the most prominent producer-director at Biograph Studios, had noticed the beautiful blonde-haired woman in one of Vitagraph's films.
 Because the film's actors received no mention, Griffith had to make discreet inquiries to learn she was Florence Lawrence and to arrange a meeting.
 Griffith had intended to give the part to Florence Turner, Biograph's leading lady, but Lawrence managed to convince Solter and Griffith that she was the best suited for the starring role in The Girl and the Outlaw.
 With the Vitagraph Company, she had been earning $20 per week, working also as a costume seamstress over and above acting.
 Griffith offered her a job, acting only, for $25 per week.

 After her success in this role, she appeared as a society belle in Betrayed by a Handprint and as an Indian in The Red Girl.
 In total, she had parts in most of the 60 films directed by Griffith in 1908.
 Toward the end of 1908, Lawrence married Harry Solter.
 Lawrence gained much popularity, but because her name never was publicized, fans began writing to the studio asking to know her identity.
-Even after she had gained wide recognition, particularly after starring in the highly successful Resurrection, Biograph Studios refused to publicly announce her name and fans simply called her the "Biograph Girl".
+Even after she had gained wide recognition, particularly after starring in the comedy series Mr. and Mrs. Jones and the highly successful Resurrection, Biograph Studios refused to publicly announce her name and fans simply called her the "Biograph Girl".
 During cinema's formative years, silent screen actors were not named because studio owners feared that fame might lead to demands for higher wages and because many actors were embarrassed to be performing pantomime in motion pictures.
 She continued to work for Biograph in 1909.
 Her demand to be paid by the week rather than daily was met, and she received double the normal rate.

-She achieved great popularity in the "Jones" series, film's first comedy series, in which she played Mrs. Jones in around a dozen films, with John R. Cumpson as Mr. Jones.
-More popular still were the dramatic love stories in which she co-starred with Arthur Johnson: The two played husband and wife in The Ingrate, and the adulterous lovers in Resurrection.
-Lawrence and Solter began to look elsewhere for work, writing to the Essanay Company to offer their services as leading lady and director.
-Rather than accepting this offer, however, Essanay reported the offer to Biograph's head office, and they promptly were fired.